 During the first quarter of 2021, discussions with Waterline Resources (the lead consultant) took place to plan the project and to identify possible synergies with other related projects, including Source to Sea, DPA9 Update and Creek Monitoring.

-During the second quarter of 2021, the Town expects to install creek monitoring stations to assist in determining potential connectivity between the creeks and the aquifer.
+Currently, the Town is working to install creek monitoring stations to assist in determining potential connectivity between the creeks and the aquifer.

 Aquifer Mapping Study – 2009 to 2013

 In 2009, the Town received a $400,000 grant for this program.
 From 2009 to 2013 the Town also committed an additional $100,000 bringing the total available funds to $500,000.
 Waterline Resources Inc. was contracted to conduct the study and the final report was presented to Council on May 16, 2013, by Waterline’s Principal Hydrogeologist, Darren J. David, M.Sc., P.Geo.
 The meeting was well attended and provided the public an opportunity to ask questions and comment on the findings.